Franjcf/hybridPorousInterFoam/README.rst

 ================================================================================
-hybridPorousInterFoam Toolbox: Simulation of Multiphase Flow in Hybrid-Scale Porous Media
+Simulation of Multiphase Flow in Hybrid-Scale Porous Media
 ================================================================================

 This solver simulates two-phase flow in porous media that contains two characteristic length scales: a large scale solid-free domain where flow is solved through the Volume-Of-Fluid Method, and a small scale porous domain where flow is solved through two-phase Darcy's Law.
 Both domains are coupled and are solved simultaneously with a single momentum equation and within a single mesh.